lyulouisa/Website_AIHQ_rating/docs/source/mac.rst

    - Once the download is complete, double-click to unzip.
 You should see a folder named ``flant5-large-finetuned``

-4. Place the folder in the Website_AIHQ_rating folder
+4. Place the folder in the Website_AIHQ_rating folder:

    - Drag the ``flant5-large-finetuned`` folder into the ``Website_AIHQ_rating-main`` folder.
    - When you are done, your folder structure should look like